p-buddy/Thrafe/README.md

 ## Why?

 When working on my [CommunicativeCode](https://github.com/p-buddy/CommunicativeCode) webapp, I found it tricky to use both Typescript and web workers for reasons I outline further below.

+Additionally, existing awesome worker libraries like (Comlink)[] and (workway)[] didn't make it easy to accomplish the twoway message passing I needed (i.e. I wanted the main thread to talk to the web worker at will, and vice versa):

+> MainThread ⤄ Worker

 ## Usage